jacoblee93/personallm/README.md

 # 🦙 PersonalLM

-This repo helps you provision a personal and private OpenAI and LangChain-compatible LLM inference endpoint on [Google Cloud Run GPUs](https://cloud.google.com/run).
-Once deployed, it supports simple bearer authentication via API key, requires no infrastructure management and scales down to zero instances when not in use.
-This makes it suitable for developing projects where privacy is an important consideration.
+This repo helps you provision a personal and private LLM inference endpoint on [Google Cloud Run GPUs](https://cloud.google.com/run).
+The endpoint is OpenAI and LangChain-compatible, and can be used as a drop-in replacement for other inference providers.

 ```python
 from openai import OpenAI